cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 a) Developer-relevant changes (more technically oriented):

-- Clearance of source code, better re-usage, eliminate many warnings.
+- Clearance of source code, better re-usage, many warnings eliminated.

+- Now compiled with VS2008 compiliert.

-- Update to cv act library v.
-1.3.0 for Vista.
+- Update to Scintilla 1.7.7, to cv act library v.
+1.3.0 for Vista, and to OpenSSL 0.9.8k.  xxxxxxxxxx

 b) Changes within the user documentation: